Reactive Proximity Data Structures for Graphs: Experiments

 \section{Experiments}

-In this section, we evaluate our data structure empirically on real-world road network data, the Delaware road network from the DIMACS dataset~\cite{DIMACS}.
+In this section, we evaluate our data structure empirically on a real road network, the Delaware road network from the DIMACS data set~\cite{DIMACS}.
 We consider the biggest connected component of the network, which has $48812$ nodes and $60027$ edges.
-This dataset has been planarized: overpasses and underpasses have been replaced by artificial intersection nodes.
+This data set has been planarized: overpasses and underpasses have been replaced by artificial intersection nodes.
 Each trial in our experiment begins with a number of uniformly distributed random sites, and then performs 1000 operations.
-We consider the cases of only queries, only updates, and a mixture of both (see Figure~\ref{fig:runtime}).
-The updates alternate between enables and disables, whereas the operations in the mixed case alternate between queries and updates.
+We consider the cases of only queries, only updates, and a mixture of both (see Figure~\ref{gnn:fig:runtime}).
+The updates alternate between insertions and deletions, and the operations in the mixed case alternate between queries and updates.
 We compare the performance of our data structure against a basic data structure that simply uses Dijkstra's algorithm for the queries.